-Harm: an outcome that negatively affects a patient's health or quality of life.
+Harm: an outcome that negatively affects a patient's physical or mental health or quality of life.
 Harm may or may not relate to material risks discussed during the informed consent process.

 Harmful incident: an incident that has resulted in harm to the patient (also known as an "adverse event").